STARTING A HERB GARDEN

 Several of the herbs mentioned above have a rather serious fault - they spread and can become pests.
 If they are left out of the inventory, you will still have an effective herb garden.
 Another option is to put them together in a separate area where invasive spreading won’t be a problem.
 They are elderberry, hoja santa, comfrey, lemon balm and mint.
 Also garlic, garlic chives and perilla will spread badly if allowed to go to seed.
 They can also be planted in pots plunged into the soil.

-One more note to you new gardeners.
-Herb gardening should always be organic gardening.
+One more note for new gardeners.
+Herb gardening should always use natural organic techniques.
 First, why would anyone spray poisons on plants that children are encouraged to touch, smell, eat and use to treat wounds.
 Secondly, herbs are easy to grow without poisonous chemicals.
 Herbs, like most plants, are easier and more fun to grow with organic techniques.
 Beauty, delicious taste and good health – what could be better?